wesleytian/wesleytian.com/posts/sf.md

 If I were to name this ending phase of my life, I'd name it "SF degeneracy".
 Next up: "value creation".
 I can't wait.

 If you enjoyed reading this, please share with a friend or two!
+[Click here](/) to return home and [here](/posts) to see my other posts.

 ---